maraouf/OmniGrid/docs/guidelines/auth.md

 ## Secret storage: `.env` tracked in git, app loads it at startup

-This repo is private (self-hosted Forgejo), so `.env` is committed at the repo root alongside `main.py` / `logic/auth.py` and ships via the normal CI rsync pipeline to `/opt/omnigrid/app/.env` on the manager.
+This repo is private (self-hosted Git), so `.env` is committed at the repo root alongside `main.py` / `logic/auth.py` and ships via the normal CI rsync pipeline to `/opt/omnigrid/app/.env` on the manager.
 After the image-build deploy migration (#609) the `.env` is no longer baked into the image — it rides a per-file bind mount declared in